Therapy Dogs & Service Dogs For Mental Health

 Therapy dogs and other therapy animals have been used at least since the 1600s, when the staff at an English Quaker health retreat encouraged their patients with mental health conditions to interact with the animals they kept there.
 Interacting with dogs, cats, horses, and pigs, even for just a few minutes, was found to be cathartic to the individuals at this retreat who were experiencing mental health concerns.

-Which conditions might someone have a service dog or animal for?
+Which conditions might someone have therapy dogs or animals for?

 What are some different kinds of animal-assisted therapy?

-There are several different kinds of animal-assisted therapy that patients can choose from if having an individually trained service dog or therapy dog is not an option.
-Some trained dogs accompany their handlers to nursing homes, hospitals, schools, and therapy sessions to provide emotional support to patients.
-These dogs are called “comfort dogs”.
+There are several different kinds of animal-assisted therapy that these patients can choose from if having an individually trained service dog or therapy dog is not an option for them.
+Some trained therapy dogs accompany their handlers to nursing homes, hospitals, schools, and therapy sessions to provide emotional support to the patients.
+These therapy dogs are called “comfort dogs”.

-The difference between a therapy dog and an emotional support animal is how many people they work with.
-An emotional support animal typically helps one individual, whereas a therapy dog works with multiple people in different settings such as in hospitals, schools (especially during stressful times, such as finals week), or disaster areas.
-The Alliance of Therapy Dogs is a certification program for pets.
+The difference between therapy dogs and emotional support dogs is how many people they work with.
+An emotional support animal typically helps one individual, whereas therapy dogs work with multiple people in different settings such as hospitals, schools (especially during stressful times, such as finals week), or disaster areas.
+The Alliance of Therapy Dogs is a certification program for therapy dogs.
 The benefits of therapy dogs may include improved mood, increased self-esteem, and decreased depression.

 Getty/Halfpoint Images